alpha-beta-soup/train-landscapes/README.md

 ------------

 `generate_los.sh` assumes [GRASS 6.4](http://grass.osgeo.org/).
 For GRASS 7.0 (currently not the stable release), use `generate_los_70.sh` or see original repo (by [@pierreroudier](https://github.com/pierreroudier)).

+I used QTiles, a QGIS plugin, to create tiles.
+There are other methods.

 Inspired by
 -----------